- APOCRYPHON

 Then the Ethiopian church has Enoch, Jubilees, 1 Meqabyan, 2 Meqabyan, 3 Meqabyan (variant forms of the books of Maccabees), and a bonus chapter of Baruch.
 Plus a “broader canon” concept which considers certain books to be important like scripture, but not necessarily scripture.

-And before any Evangelicals pish-pish the idea of broader canon, may I point out how we totally have our own broader canon: We have Christian authors we revere so greatly, we’re willing to hike ’em up to a near-scriptural level.
+And before any Evangelicals pish-pish the idea of a broader canon, may I point out how we totally have our own broader canon: We have Christian authors we revere so greatly, we’re willing to hike ’em up to a near-scriptural level.

 Okay.
 If our churches don’t consider these books to be scripture, what’re we supposed to do with them?